-The Grand Circle tour was part of a People-to-People Program and one morning before visiting a senior center we went into the adjoining Iglesia San Francisco, a church badly damaged by Hurricane Sandy a few years earlier.
-It was in terrible need of repair, and would likely be deemed uninhabitable by U.S. and European standards, but up on the altar a group of teenagers were practicing their dance steps for an upcoming show.
+The Grand Circle tour was part of a People-to-People Program.
+One morning before visiting a senior center we went into the adjoining Iglesia San Francisco.
+It was a church badly damaged by a hurricane a few years earlier.
+It was in terrible need of repair, and would likely be deemed uninhabitable by U.S. and European standards.
+But up on the altar a group of teenagers were practicing their dance steps for an upcoming show.

-Dance and music are important ingredients in Cuban life and during our four days in the city we met several other dance troupes and watched short performances of groups ranging from a children’s dance group to the Ballet Folklorico de Oriente.
+Dance and music are important ingredients in Cuban life and during our time here we met several dance troupes.
+We also watched short performances of groups ranging from a children’s dance group to the Ballet Folklorico de Oriente.

-One of the most amazing was the performance by a Tumba Francesa troupe, a dance of Afro-Franco-Haitian-Cuban origin unlike anything else you’ll experience in Cuba.
-The music is a fusion of West African and traditional French and its robust beat is pounded out on African-style drums, to which men and women attired in colorful eighteenth-century costumes dance.
+A fusion of West African and traditional French, its robust beat is pounded out on African-style drums.
+Those dancing are attired in colorful eighteenth-century costumes.
 In the small room where we enjoyed our performance the pounding rhythm was almost hypnotic.